-A Peace Commissioner is an honorary appointment made in Ireland by the Minister for Justice and Equality.
-The powers and duties of Peace Commissioners consist primarily of:
+A Peace Commissioner is an honorary appointment made by the Minister for Justice under Section 88 of the Courts of Justice Act 1924.
+They are principally responsible for:

-The Courts of Justice Act 1924 gives Peace Commissioners the power to issue summons and warrants.
-These powers are less frequently used these days.
-For example, applications for search warrants are normally made to the local District Court.
+Peace Commissioners also have the authority to issue summons and warrants, though these powers are exercised infrequently.
+In most cases, applications for search warrants are made to the local District Court.

-The Department of Justice and Equality maintains the Roll of Peace Commissioners, however, it may not be fully up to date.
+The Department of Justice maintains the Roll of Peace Commissioners, however, it may not be fully up to date.
 The Department will usually provide the name and address of a Peace Commissioner on request - see 'Where to apply' below.

 Most Peace Commissioners are well established in their local community.
-Those being considered for appointment as a Peace Commissioner should be aware that the Minister for Justice reserves the right to verify with the Gardai that you have never been charged or convicted of a serious offence.
+Those being considered for appointment as a Peace Commissioner should be aware that the Minister for Justice reserves the right to verify with the Gardaí that you have never been charged or convicted of a serious offence.

 If you are already serving as a Peace Commissioner and are subsequently convicted for a serious offence, your appointment as a Peace Commissioner will cease immediately.

 Civil servants are usually only appointed as Peace Commissioners where the performance of their official duties requires this.

 Solicitors and persons employed in their offices and members of the clergy are, as a matter of practice, not appointed as Peace Commissioners because of the possibility of a conflict of interest.

 It is important to note that appointment as Peace Commissioner is entirely at the discretion of the Minister for Justice, having regard to the needs in your area.
 Your suitability for appointment or your standing in the local community does not confer any automatic entitlement to be appointed as a Peace Commissioner.